junxit/us-congress-bills-116/bill.md

   - **(2)** in subparagraph (C)—
     - **(A)** by inserting “(including the Administration when acting pursuant to subparagraph (A))” after “no Federal department or agency”; and
     - **(B)** in clause (ii)(I) by striking “12 months” and inserting “24 months”.
-- **(b)** *Effective date* This Act and the amendments made by this Act shall take effect one year after the date of the enactment of this Act.
+- **(b)** *Effective date* This Act and the amendments made by this Act shall take effect 1 year after the date of the enactment of this Act.